 I. General Information

-In 2019, the Research Society for Victorian Periodicals (RSVP) will grant up to two Linda H. Peterson Fellowships (henceforth, the Peterson Fellowship).
-Each Peterson Fellowship is granted to a single researcher for a period equivalent to four, full-time months in calendar years 2019 and/or 2020.
-The amount of the award will be $17,500.
+Each year, the Research Society for Victorian Periodicals (RSVP) intends to grant one Linda H. Peterson Fellowship (henceforth, “the Peterson Fellowship”) in the amount of $20,000 to a single researcher for a period equivalent to four, full-time months.
+Please note that the award will be paid out in U.S. dollars.

 The Peterson Fellowship supports the study of any aspects of the periodical press in any of its manifold forms, and may range from within Britain itself to the many countries, within and outside of the Empire, where British magazines and newspapers were bought, sold, and read during the “long nineteenth century” (ca. 1780-1914).